 There was no Bible Alphabet this week but we did consider the work of Christian Aid as we come towards Christian Aid Week (today until 18 May).
-The minister took the time to speak to Graham and Liz Sutherland who have coordinated efforts in our church since 2007.
+The minister took the time to speak to Graeme and Liz Sutherland who have coordinated efforts in our church since 2007.
 They explained that all Christian denominations come together to provide coordinated help to ALL in need (irrelevant of faith) around the world.
 There are plenty of fundraising activities going on both locally and across the UK as well as the street collections.
 This year’s appeal focusses on pregnancy care in Sierra Leone, “the world’s most dangerous place to give birth”.

 Our readings today were taken from Micah 6: 6-8 (“And what does the LORD require of you?
 To act justly and to love mercy and to walk humbly with your God”) and Matthew 25: 31-46 (“Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.”) and the address further expanded how our actions to help others, in whatever way we are able, will be done in Jesus’ name.